 - The authority of amending MOA and AOA is only in the hands of the central government.

-- The central government indicates some terms and conditions and they should be mandatorily added in MOA and AOA
+- The central government indicates some terms and conditions and they should be mandatorily added to MOA and AOA

 - Even though these companies enjoy certain tax exemptions that don’t mean they are fully liable not to pay, the profits earned by these companies are taxed.

 So these are the advantages and disadvantages of section 8 company.

 - The main aim of these companies is to provide charities and the welfare of society.
 But they are different from each other, let’s see

 - The trust is regulated by the Trust act 1882 and section 8 is regulated by the Companies Act 2013.